-The benchmark of the Fund is 75% average rate of the most recent 91-day Philippine Treasury Bill auction, net of taxes and 25% Markit iBoxx Asian Local Bond Index (ALBI) Philippines Money Market.
+The benchmark of the Fund is Markit iBoxx Asian Local Bond Index (ALBI) Philippines 1-3 years.

-The Fund intends to achieve for its participants liquidity and income that is higher than that of regular time deposit products by investing in a diversified portfolio of peso-denominated deposits and fixed income securities with a maximum weighted average duration of one year.
+The Fund intends to achieve for its participants income and potential returns that are higher than regular deposit products by investing in a diversified portfolio of peso-denominated fixed income securities with a maximum weighted average duration of three years.